Atera Networks: Software

 The software architecture begins with endpoint-installed clients connecting to a network, allowing IT managers to monitor networks as if localized.
 Atera collects data points from devices, focusing on hardware performance, networking, software performance, and security diagnostics, predicting potential issues.
 In January 2023, Atera integrated OpenAI Codex into its RMM platform for automated script generation, aiming to reduce manual scripting time for IT professionals.
-This integration is part of Atera's strategy to utilize AI and machine learning for automation and failure prediction, enhancing the platform's overall efficiency.
+This integration was part of Atera's strategy to utilize AI and machine learning for automation and failure prediction, enhancing the platform's overall efficiency.
 A further expansion with OpenAI in April 2023 introduced a feature for automating remediation processes based on support ticket inputs.

+Atera’s “Let people work” billboard at the 50th Street station entrance in New York City, March 2026, marking the debut of Robin by Atera.

 The company has integrated its IT platform with Microsoft's Azure OpenAI Service, which contributes to a comprehensive monitoring of IT operations.
-Atera's IT Autopilot is an AI agent that autonomously resolves low-risk IT tasks, enabling end users to self-troubleshoot repetitive issues such as password resets and reboots.
+Atera’s AI Copilot, released in 2024, is an AI agent purpose-built to support technicians in their daily work.
+Atera's IT Autopilot, released in May 2025 is an AI agent that autonomously resolves low-risk IT tasks, enabling end users to self-troubleshoot repetitive issues such as password resets and reboots.
 Built into Atera’s platform, thereby minimizing the need for IT intervention.
 This function aims to substantially reduce initial response times and amplify the productivity of IT teams.

+In March 2026, Atera rebranded IT Autopilot as Robin by Atera to reflect its expanding, enterprise-focused capabilities to autonomously resolve complex technical issues, on device, network or in the cloud.

 Atera integrates third-party security software for enhanced protection and issues security patches.
 The platform's functionality includes a browser-based management console for system monitoring, service ticket creation for IT issues, customizable alerts, endpoint management, real-time diagnostics, patch management, and extensive reporting capabilities, offering insights into IT service performance and technician efficiency.